1.Biggest mistake?

 2. A lightbulb moment

-General business activities have always been shared by me and my fellow director.
-So responding to enquiries, attending meetings, project planning, recruiting etc has always been managed by committee rather than each of us taking responsibility for specific areas of business.
-This in retrospect has been a waste of resources.
+General business activities have always been shared by my fellow director and me.
+So, responding to enquiries, attending meetings, project planning, recruiting, etc., has always been managed by committee rather than each of us taking responsibility for specific areas of business.
+This, in retrospect, has been a waste of resources.

 In order to grow, the advice we were given was to split roles.
-One of us should concentrate on new business development whilst the other handles managing the studio.
-This approach seems obvious in hindsight but at the time it was definitely a penny drop moment.
-Having clear roles defined for these important area’s of business has really helped us move forward in a positive way.
+One of us should concentrate on business development whilst the other handles managing the studio.
+This approach seems obvious in hindsight, but at the time, it was definitely a penny drop moment.
+Having clear roles defined for these important areas of business has really helped us move forward in a positive way.

 3. Tip for tomorrow